Blosc/blosc2_grok/ANNOUNCE.md

-Announcing blosc2-grok 0.2.2
+Announcing blosc2-grok 0.2.3
 ============================

-This is a minor release, where the grok library is automatically initialized when needed instead of having to import the package.
+This is a patch release where a leak when decompressing has been fixed.
 For more info, you can have a look at the release notes in:

 https://github.com/Blosc/blosc2_grok/releases